1 Helpful / 1 Not

 Nice concrete tee pads, decent tee signs, and good baskets.

-The course flows pretty good, and navigation was fairly easy for a 1st time through.
+The course flows pretty well, and navigation was fairly easy for a 1st time through.
 Check out the really nice course map sign before heading out.

 A nice mix of short to medium length holes.